Frequently Asked Questions

 Do you take insurance?

-Dr. Goodnight is considered an out-of-network provider for insurance companies, and is not in-network for any insurance company.
+The Anxiety and Trauma Clinic of Atlanta is considered an out-of-network provider for insurance companies, and is not in-network for any insurance company.
 Treatment is considered fee-for-service, and payment is expected at the time of service.
 If you would like to use your out-of-network insurance benefits, you will be provided with monthly invoices ("superbills") to submit to insurance so that you can receive partial reimbursement for the costs of treatment.
 Many people find that their out-of-network benefits cover a substantial portion of treatment costs, from 50-80%.
 Most FSA and HSA cards can be used to pay fees for therapy, as well.

 What are your fees?